Hope in the Heart CIC

 Picture

-With JoAnn and Larry Sims, Volunteer Directors of the World Friendship Centre (www.wfchiroshima.net) and my warm and welcoming hosts during my stay.
+With JoAnn and Larry Sims, Volunteer Directors of the World Friendship Centre (www.wfchiroshima.net) and welcoming hosts during my stay.
 They have now returned to the USA, and new directors, have taken the reins.

-WFC provides a B&B "home away from home" for travelers wanting to learn about Hiroshima, and they also support the Hibakusha according to the wishes of WFC's founder, Barbara Reynolds .
+Until recently WFC provided a B&B "home away from home" for travelers wanting to learn about Hiroshima, They also still support the Hibakusha according to the wishes of WFC's founder, Barbara Reynolds

 During a brief visit to Nagasaki, I met Mutsuko Yoshida, who gave me a guided tour of the city's Peace Museum, introduced me, my daughter and son-in-law to Etsuko Nagano, a survivor of the atomic bombing of Nagasaki, and interpreted her story for us.